8 Effective Dynamic Stretches For Your Upper Body

 What is something that can help enhance mobility, prevent injuries, and improve performance?

-If you didn’t guess dynamic stretching, you had the wrong answer.
+If you guessed dynamic stretching, you had the right answer.

-When most people hear the term “stretching” they mostly think about static stretching.
-These are stretches you do without movement like holding a quad pull stretch for 60 seconds.
+That said, when most people hear the term “stretching” they mostly think about static stretching.
+These are stretches you do without movement, like holding a quad pull stretch for 60 seconds.

 A dynamic stretch is different.
 The dynamic stretching equivalent to a quad pull, for example, would be doing butt kicks.
 The action of kicking your butt with your heels requires movement, which is dynamic.